Beyond Data Ownership

 Date Written: March 30, 2020

 Data ownership proposals are widely misunderstood, aim at the wrong goal, and would be self-defeating if implemented.
-The Article shows, first, that data ownership proposals do not argue for the bundle of ownership rights that exists over property at common law.
-Instead, they focus on transferring rights over personal information through consent.
+This Article, first, shows that data ownership proposals do not argue for the bundle of ownership rights that exists over property at common law.
+Instead, these proposals focus on transferring rights over personal information solely through consent.

 Keywords: Data ownership, privacy law, purpose limitation, purpose specification, privacy enforcement, property rules, liability rules